U.S. Job Creation Bounced Back in June; Unemployment Ticked Up--Update

 But there are several pillars of strength for the U.S. economy beyond historically low unemployment and a record 105 straight months of job gains.
 American household spending and incomes both rose at solid rates in May, consumer confidence remains relatively strong and the stock market touched a record high this week.

-Markets, however, slipped Friday morning because investors viewed the solid jobs report as making it less likely the Fed will cut its benchmark interest rate by a half-percentage point, though a quarter-percentage-point reduction remains a possibility.
+Markets slipped Friday morning because investors viewed the solid jobs report as making it less likely the Fed will cut its benchmark interest rate.

 The Dow Jones Industrial Average fell 43.88 points, or 0.2%, while the S&P 500 declined 0.2%.
 The yield on the 10-year U.S. Treasury note rose to 2.044%, versus 1.965% just before the jobs report.